In Ghana there is a mixed system of English common law and customary law.

 Dividends

-Exemption for companies holding more than 25% shareholding.
+Exemption for resident companies holding a minimum of 25% shareholding of the resident company which pays the dividend.
 Note: where a company (controlled by not more than 5 persons) records profit over a reasonable period but does not declare dividends, the Commissioner has the authority to treat part of the company income as distributed and demand tax on dividends.
-The rate charged on the dividends is 8% for both residents and non-residents.
+The rate of withholding tax charged on dividends is 8% for both residents and non-residents.

 Corporation tax